vanhoefm/modwifi/README.md

 1. Change the channel of the device.
 This will reset the wireless chip in the dongle, and perhaps fix the issue.
 2. Bring the device up and down using `ifconfig` or `ip link`.
 This should reset even more settings than just changing the channel.
 3. Unplug the device and plug it back it.
 This reloads the complete firmware.
-4. If all else fails, reboot the device.
+4. If all else fails, reboot your computer.

-If you can reproduce a bug, you free to file a bug report.
+If you can reproduce a bug, feel free to file a bug report.

 Another few remarks when using our tools, and doing wireless hacking in general:

 - You can only change the channel of a monitor device when no other (virtual) interface is active.
-So if you have a `monX` interface, you need to bring down (`ifconfig wlanX down`) all other interface (which use that device) first.
+So if you have a `monX` interface, you need to bring down (`ifconfig wlanX down`) all other interfaces (which use that device) first.
 - In general you want to kill other processes that are trying to use/configure your WiFi device.
 Tools like [`airmon-zc`](http://svn.aircrack-ng.org/tags/1.2-beta3/manpages/airmon-zc.8) can help detect which processes might be interfering.
 Note that `airmon-zc` is the successor of the older `airmon-ng` tool.

 ## Installation and Source Code